 Better heart health

-negative effects of downing a fatty meal.
+In a recent study from Penn State, researchers found that a diet rich in spices, like cinnamon and turmeric, helped curb the negative effects of downing a fatty meal.
 After a high-fat meal, levels of fats in your blood known as triglycerides rise, and chronically high triglycerides raise the risk of heart disease.
 In this small study (in just six overweight but otherwise healthy men between 30 and 65) the results of adding spices were significant.
 On two separate days, volunteers added two tablespoons of spices, including cinnamon, to a fatty meal, which was tested against an identical control meal without spices.
 Blood samples drawn after meals revealed that in addition to 13% higher blood antioxidant levels, the spices reduced triglycerides by about 30%

 Cinnamon has been linked with reduced risk of heart disease, the world’s most common cause of premature death.